 Night 1 - March 31st, 2017

-Finally we caught a break during a week of on and off rain, and sunny clear skies prevailed on this day, however, the wind was still strong, and would prove to be a challenge throughout the night.
+Finally we caught a break during a week of on and off rain.
+Sunny, clear skies prevailed on this day, however, the wind was still strong, and would prove to be a challenge throughout the night.

-This being the second time we've imaged through this telescope (we first tested this method for 3 hours in November 2016), we were hoping to gain more bonafide knowledge of its astrophotography capabilities through the only way possible -- trial and error.
-As many of you may know, aside from some preliminary calculations on can make - some definite, some approximate - trial and error is a key component to mastering any astrophotography setup, and so we is what we've set out to do with the Great Refractor.
-We know its 129 year old lens isn't perfect, and we know that using its effective focal length of ~17,000 mm won't produce pin-pointed stars are we've seen with our much small 8 inch, 1000 mm reflecting telescope, but we do know that at 36 inches, this thing has light gathering power like we've never seen, and the fact that we can put a modern day DSLR camera on the end of a 57 foot long, 129 year old telescope, is just awesome!
+This being the second time we've imaged through this giant telescope (we first tested our methods for 3 hours in November 2016), we were hoping to gain more knowledge of its astrophotography capabilities through the only way possible -- trial and error.
+As many of you may know, aside from some preliminary calculations one can make - some definite, some approximate - trial and error is a key component to mastering any astrophotography setup, and so it's what we've set out to do with the Great Refractor.
+We know its 129 year old lens isn't perfect, as it suffers from some amount of chromatic aberration, which means it focuses the red and blue spectrums of light slightly apart from each other, creating a "fringe" around the edges of objects.
+We also know that using its effective focal length of ~17,000 mm will produce images that are much more "zoomed in" than our much smaller 8 inch, 1000 mm reflecting telescope, and this can make judging our image quality more difficult as it's much different than we're use to.
+But we do know that at 36 inches, this thing has light gathering power like we've never seen, and the fact that we can put a modern day DSLR camera on the end of a 57 foot long, 129 year old telescope is just awesome!

-Now back to the weather... at dusk the skies were clear, but the wind was gusting to 20 - 30 mph, which shook the dome from time to time.
+Now back to the weather... at dusk the skies were clear, but the wind was gusting to 20 - 30 mph, which shook the entire dome from time to time.
 These are the obstacles you have to battle doing astrophotography.
-Nothing new, except for the much more limited time we had on this gigantic beast as opposed to endless nights under dark skies everywhere with personal gear.
+Nothing new, except for the much more limited time we had on this gigantic beast, as opposed to the endless nights we've had to trial and error our personal setup.